-1) Credit card interest is the main way financial institutions generate revenue.
-This interest is expressed as an annual percentage rate.
-When you pay your minimum requirement, you pay very little of the principal (the actual amount charged to the card) and instead pay accumulated interest.
+You didn’t think these companies were providing this service for free, did you?
+The price for these services is expressed as an annual percentage rate.
+When you only pay the minimum required each month, unfortunately, you pay very little of the principal (the actual amount charged to the card).
 Increasing your credit card payments slightly, even by $20 per month, can save you thousands in the long run because the payment is being put directly onto the principal.

-3) Interest-free periods exist!
 That’s right!
-The way to benefit from interest-free periods on your credit card is to pay the outstanding balance in full before the current month’s due date.
-Using your credit card this way is an excellent way not only to avoid generating interest on your purchases, but to also build up your credit history.
-Showing that you are able to pay off the balance on your credit card each month will help improve your credit score.
+Start a habit of paying your balance in full before the current month’s due date.
+This means ZERO interest rates.
+Using your credit card this way is an excellent way to avoid generating interest on your purchases and build up your credit history.
+When you demonstrate you can pay off the balance on your credit card each month this will improve your credit score.

 If you are using your credit card correctly, you are on your way to improving your credit score and developing your financial literacy.
 Credit cards are not the enemy when used correctly and are an effective part of your financial life.

 For more information about improving your credit score and using credit cards, contact us today for a free consultation.